The Hardest Part of Reversing Type 2 Diabetes

 Far from easy, it is daunting.
 It requires a strong mental attitude.
-Sometimes I don’t have that.
-But every day, I try.
+Sometimes we don’t have that.

 When asked why, he’d shrug and laugh: “That’s too healthy for me.”